-Data from Pharmawand - Curated by Marshall Pearce - Date added 19 March 2017
+Data from Pharmawand - Curated by EPG Health - Date added 19 March 2017

 Novartis announced results of a new post-hoc analysis in a subgroup of patients with reduced ejection fraction heart failure (HFrEF) or systolic heart failure (HF) and diabetes suggesting that Entresto (sacubitril/valsartan) tablets improved glycemic control, as assessed by hemoglobin A1c (HbA1c) testing, compared to ACE-inhibitor enalapril.
 Entresto is not currently indicated to treat diabetes.
 Entresto lowered HbA1c levels - a measure of average blood glucose levels for the past two to three months - after one year of treatment for HF, and this effect was sustained over three years of study follow-up.
 Entresto decreased HbA1c levels by 0.26% during the first year of follow-up, compared to a 0.16% reduction with enalapril.
 Over three years, HbA1c levels remained persistently lower in patients treated with Entresto compared to enalapril, with an overall reduction of 0.14%.
 In addition, 29% fewer Entresto-treated patients initiated insulin therapy to achieve glycemic control (114 (7%) vs. 153 (10%) patients).
 Entresto was shown to reduce the risk of CV death or HF hospitalization compared with enalapril among patients with or without diabetes at baseline.